Special Needs & Struggling Learners

-Classes at the Thinking and Learning Center are based on a therapy model of intervention for struggling learners or those with special needs.
-Class size is very small with four to six children.
-Higher-level thinking skills will be developed and supported in this interactive, small-group intervention that covers research-based reading or math instruction while mediation, Socratic questioning, and strengthening of cognitive functions will serve as the core methodology.
-Reading or math activities will be utilized as the core content in this dynamic intervention and students’ foundational reading or math concepts will be strengthened while their thinking, reading, language, math, and/or problem solving skills will be challenged, all within an atmosphere where anxiety is reduced and thinking is maximized.
+Our Special Needs courses are based on a therapy model of intervention.
+Higher-level thinking skills will be developed and supported in interactive, small-group classes that cover reading or math instruction while mediation, Socratic questioning, and strengthening of cognitive functions will serve as the core methodology.
+We create an atmosphere where anxiety is reduced and thinking is maximized.

 - Level 2 is offered for students with a 3rd grade or above reading and/or spelling level.

-Math Games Class Math Games will build and strengthen number sense, math fluency, math vocabulary, and problem-solving strategies.
-Students who need to master basic number sense skills, those who rely on procedural understanding (steps to do a problem) without a conceptual understanding (why you do the problem-solving steps and how to problem solve) would benefit the most from this program.
+Math Games will build and strengthen number sense, math fluency, math vocabulary, and problem-solving strategies for special needs or struggling learners.
+Students who need to master basic number skills and procedures will benefit the most from this program.
 Also, students who do not remember the steps in problem-solving or have trouble with math facts would benefit!

 - Level 1 – Basic Operations – offers addition, subtraction, multiplication, division and how to learn math facts fast.

-- Level 2 – Math involving fractions, decimals, percent, and review of multiplication facts.
+- Level 3 – Math involving fractions, decimals, metric system, and percents.